skttl/create-tailwind-safelist/README.md

-# Tailwind CSS Safelist Generator
+# Create Tailwind CSS Safelist

 **Are you missing your regex based safelist after upgrading to Tailwind CSS 4?**